fabriziotappero/go_cheatsheet/README.md

 byte // alias for uint8

-rune // alias for int32, it is 4 bytes.
-It is used for a character (good for a unicode character)
+rune // alias for int32, it is 4 bytes
+     // It is used for a character, great for unicode

 float32 float64
 complex64 complex128